XiaoLinGuan/CSCI-39579/P3/README.md

 By scrolling up, user will be able to see the five small widgets at the bottom of the dashboard which contains a summary from the dataset.

 ### Dataset
-All the way at the bottom of the widgets are two radio buttons allowing the user to choose to view the dataset or hide the dataset.
+All the way at the bottom left corner of the dashboard, there are two radio buttons allowing the user to choose to view the dataset or hide the dataset.